Muntadher Mohammed

-Muntadher Mohammed (منتظر محمد; born 5 May 2001) is an Iraqi professional footballer who plays as a midfielder for Persian Gulf Pro League club Nassaji and the Iraq national team.
+Muntadher Mohammed (منتظر محمد; born 13 July 2005) is an Iraqi professional footballer who plays as a midfielder for club Duhok SC and the Iraq national team.

 Club career

 Mohammed was on the bench for Al-Zawraa's AFC Champions League match on 7 April 2021, against Al-Wahda in Abu Dhabi.
 On 19 July 2021, Muntadher started the Iraq FA Cup final in the Iraqi Classico against rivals Al-Quwa Al-Jawiya, playing the full ninety as his side lost on penalties.
 Two months later, he came on as Al-Zawraa beat Al-Jawiya to take the 2021 Iraqi Super Cup, his first title at club and senior level.

 Muntadher Mohammad joined the Esteghlal team on August 3, 2023 with a two-year contract.

 International career

 Mohammed has represented Iraq at every single age category, winning three titles and captaining his country from U-18 onwards, and has competed at the AFC Asian Championship and FIFA World Cup at youth level.